srafatzand/srafatzand/README.md

 ---

-This summer: research in Dr. Spicer's lab at the RI-MUHC (NETs, circulating tumor cells, metastasis).
+Currently working on: thoracic cancer research at the RI-MUHC, shipping my first commercial product, getting my Brazilian Jiu-Jitsu blue belt.

-Long-term: medicine, with as many interesting detours as possible.
+Long-term goal: medicine, with as many interesting detours as possible.

 *Open to internships and full-time roles in biotech, medtech, and AI.
 Feel free to reach out!*